millillitre/coffee_management/README.md

 2. Presence analysis. --> ML
 3. LEDs management. --> ...
 4. Machine network status (Orchestrator): analysis of cup presence and level and sending to LEDs --> Amalia
-    - BDD: name, building, condition, date last visit
+    - BDD: name, building, condition, date last visit ---> ML
 5. (*Other notifications (software): deposit of a ticket to the admin, campus applications, screens at the entrance of the departments*)

 ## Database architecture